+Recently, the No Beard filter went viral on TikTok and the Pillow Face filter went viral on Instagram, with celebrities even using it.
 But images can still be edited externally and reloading them into the app's tag filters or deleting them all together doesn't seem to be enough to slow down the search for perfection.
 It's no surprise, then, that the rise of facial filters and editing applications has been correlated with the increase in cosmetic surgeries.
-But even for those not looking for cosmetic adjustments, using face filters and editing apps can have serious health consequences.
-Snapchat has no specific restrictions on altering or embellishing filters sent by users through the platform's “Lens Lab”, but a company spokesman says the app's focus on private, rather than public, communication sets it apart from other social networks.
+Using and viewing a filter intended to make you look prettier has the potential to be detrimental to any user's self-image.

 If TikTok filters use a similar learning process, it's the company's responsibility to ensure that the computer is trained on a diverse set of faces.
 Snapchat has no specific restrictions on altering or embellishing filters sent by users through the platform's “Lens Lab”, but a company spokesman says the app's focus on private, rather than public, communication sets it apart from other social networks.
 The people behind TikTok (or Instagram or Snapchat) filters have a responsibility to create them for each audience.
 Users will set Beyonce — Countdown as the audio, and as she counts she will apply the filter over and over again until you literally see yourself fresh out of a very photoshopped magazine session.